Supporting Educators Who Support Kids in Need

 We would not be able to reach as many educators and kids in need without the help of our generous partners.
 We could not be more grateful for their support.

 “This crisis exacerbates the inequities that already exist.
-Children from low-income families often don’t have access to the Internet or books.
-The educators who serve them are doing everything they can, and we need to do everything we can to support them.”
+Educators who serve kids in need are doing everything they can to keep their kids engaged, and we need to do everything we can to support them.”